rickosborne/cascades/md/33-5-7-granted.md

 I leaned back against the wall to steady myself.

 "Yeah, I see it.
-There's a ‘B' and a ‘P'."
+There's a 'B' and a 'P'."

 "You can turn the switch.
-Turn it towards the ‘B'."
+Turn it towards the 'B'."

 I did so, and the sliver of open plastic shifted from revealing a red stripe to a green one.